-The country that has given birth to Silicon Valley and IT-giants such as Apple, Google and Microsoft is falling behind in the global Internet speed race.
-According to a report made by Akamai and published by PC Mag, in December 2015 only 25% of American Internet users had Internet speeds that exceeded 15 Mbps.
-It’s indicative that the USA didn’t enter top 10 countries with fastest and most reliable Internet connections.
-But why is Internet in the USA so underestimated and how does it affect the US tech industry?
+The country that has given birth to Silicon Valley and IT-giants such as Apple, Google, and Microsoft is falling behind in the global internet speed race.
+According to a report made by Akamai and published by PC Mag, in December 2015, only 25% of American internet users had internet speeds that exceeded 15 Mbps.
+It’s indicative that the USA didn’t enter top 10 countries with the fastest and most reliable internet connections.
+But why is the internet in the USA so underestimated and how does it affect the US tech industry?

 Scattered population and different priorities

-If you take a look at this infographic, brought to us by Forbes, you’ll see that the states with fastest average Internet speeds are clustered on the East Coast.
-Only Utah and Washington (Seattle, not D.C.) of non-Eastern states qualified among the first ten states with fastest Internet speeds.
-Also, it’s surprising that California didn’t make it to top 10.
+If you take a look at this infographic, brought to us by Forbes, you’ll see that the states with fastest average internet speeds are clustered on the East Coast.
+Only Utah and Washington (Seattle, not D.C.) of non-Eastern states qualified among the first ten states with fastest internet speeds.
+Also, it’s surprising that California didn’t make it to the top 10.

-One of the major reasons for such extreme amplitudes in Internet speeds is the huge size of this country.
+One of the major reasons for such extreme amplitudes in internet speed is the huge size of this country.
 It might be easy to improve the optic infrastructure along the Atlantic Coast, where cities are close and the living standard is high.
-However, making expensive Internet investments in the Midwest might never pay off.
+However, making expensive internet investments in the Midwest might never pay off.
 Since the Great Plains are still mostly an agricultural area and the Rockies are scarcely populated, online technology simply doesn’t have such a strong impact on this part of the States.

 A shift in the media reality